-In accordance with Bermuda law, share certificates are only issued in the names of companies, partnerships or individuals.
-In the case of a shareholder acting in a special capacity (for example as a trustee), certificates may, at the request of the shareholder, record the capacity in which the shareholder is acting.
+In accordance with Bermuda law, our ordinary shares may be issued in the names of companies, partnerships or individuals.
+In the case of a shareholder acting in a special capacity (for example as a trustee), registration may, at the request of the shareholder, record the capacity in which the shareholder is acting.
 Notwithstanding such recording of any special capacity, with respect to any trust, we are not bound to investigate or see to the execution of any such trust, and we will take no notice of any trust applicable to any of our shares, whether or not we have been notified of such trust.